oa198/Web-Security-Project/README.md

 5. **Enable SSL Locally**:

-   - Use XAMPP’s Apache configuration to enable HTTPS.
+   - Use XAMPP's Apache configuration to enable HTTPS.
    - Generate a self-signed SSL certificate using OpenSSL or a tool like `mkcert`.
    - Update `.env` to reflect the HTTPS URL (e.g., `APP_URL=https://localhost`).